Miranda July: Live performance pieces

 In 1998, July made Love Diamond, her first full-length multimedia performance piece – in her description, a "live movie."
-This two-hour stage work had July playing multiple characters, humorously depicting women's perceived cultural roles.
+This two-hour stage work featured July playing multiple characters, humorously depicting women's perceived cultural roles.
 This was followed by a second full-length performance piece, The Swan Tool, and a six-minute film, Getting Stronger Every Day (2001).
 The latter is an abstract view of a grown man and a little girl, seemingly taunted by indistinct floating shapes while an offscreen narrator recounts a tale of real-life pedophilia.
 The Swan Tool is another "live movie", a one-woman show in which July plays Lisa Cobb, a woman searching for her lost body.
 Although it's peppered with deadpan comedy, the surrealist story concerns "childhood sexual traumas, adult alienation, and persistent, unfocused guilt".

 In 2006, after completing her first feature film, she went on to create another multimedia piece, Things We Don't Understand and Definitely Are Not Going To Talk About, which she performed in Los Angeles, San Francisco, and New York.
 This stage show contained several ideas that would become key elements of her later film, The Future.

 In March 2015, July premiered her performance work New Society as part of the 58th San Francisco International Film Festival.
 In the program for the performance, July requested the audience not share details of the show, stating it is now "a rare sensation to sit down in a theater with no idea what will happen."